Banking and Insurance Compliance, meet Behavioral Intelligence

 And while logging is extremely helpful in uncovering malicious activity, adding behavioral intelligence into your banking and insurance compliance software gives you even more granular data to assess risks and threats.

-Knowing how users, not just malicious users, but every user, interacts (down to the keystroke) within your application gives you unprecedented insight into user flows, compliance oversight, and risk and fraud monitoring.
+Knowing how users, not just malicious users, but every user, interacts (down to the keystroke) within your application gives you unprecedented insight into user flows, compliance oversight, and risk and insurance claim fraud monitoring.

 Policy and Training

 Enterprises spend billions onboarding and training their employees on their jobs, workspaces, and applications.
 In fact, enterprises in the US and UK lose $37B per year from keeping poorly trained new hires.

 JP Morgan is spending $250M over 5 years to properly train their new hires.
 The cost of unproductive employees is too great.
 In fact, it’s estimated that it is 2X salary for senior hires.

 So how do organizations ensure they have engaged employees who are acting in the best interest of their businesses?

 They have to closely monitor their employees and agents with behavioral intelligence.

 Sometimes an employee’s intentions aren’t always aligned with the carrier.